abdurrahman1828/DNNs-for-Weed-Detections/README.md

 ##Annotation Conversions
-VIA to COCO JSON, and COCO JSON to YOLOv5 format sciprts has been added in the conversion folder.
+VIA to COCO JSON, and COCO JSON to YOLOv5 format sciprts has been added in the *conversion* folder.

+##Data Augmentation
+A data augmentation script has been added in the *data_augmentation* folder.
+One can create 2x, 4x, and 8x sized augmented data using this.
 ##Model Weights
 The weights folder contains the trained weights for each model.
 Separate Google Drive link is provided if the file is large enough.<br />

-###Code Ownership
+#####Code Ownership
 The models and code used for our experiments are not maintained by us, please give credit to the respective authors of the studied models.